SRCH2/srch2-ngn/documentation/docs/advanced.md

 technical details, the SQLite command `PRAGMA table_info(...)` is this query and returns the columns of the specified table in order for the columns of that table to be mapped to the *Field* attributes so the correct *Schema* can be generated.
-The return value of the method *getTableName()* specifies which table in the database the *SQLiteOpenHelper* manages to be indexed, while *getDatabaseName()* is only necessary for backwards compatibility (since the name of the database can be returned from the *SQLiteOpenHelper* only on KitKat and above).
+The return value of the method *getTableName()* specifies which table in the database the *SQLiteOpenHelper* manages to be indexed, while *getDatabaseName()* specifies which database contains the table to be indexed.
 These should **exactly match** the values used in the create table string and the *SQLiteOpenHelper* constructor.

 Another critical difference is only search requests are possible on *SQLiteIndexable* implementations,